-Sediment types are informed by the "Folk 7-class Classification" from EMODnet Geology (European Commision, 2024).
+Sediment types are informed by the "Folk 7-class Classification" from EMODnet Geology5 (European Commission, 2024) and from grab samples by GSI6.
 A sediment model (Ainslie, 2010) was used to derive the acoustic properties of the sediment from the grain size.
 (Table 3-1).